 The minister is personally responsible for the state of affairs in the branch.
-He endorses the structure and the staffs of the ministry's departments and boards.
+He endorses the structure and the exchange of advanced experience.

 The collegium is an advisory body under the minister.
 It consists of deputy ministers and heads of major functional services.
 It examines regularly the basic problems of the development of the branch and considers reports by heads of associations, enterprises, and organisations.